 There are no formal entry requirements other than a reasonable command of English.
 No musical skills are required.
 We teach everything from the very beginning and assume no previous experience or knowledge from our students even if they have had some.
 This is because a lot of people in this field are self taught which often leads to gaping holes in their knowledge and understanding.

-The Sound Engineer Diploma Level 1 Course Structure.
+The Music Practitioner Subsidiary Diploma Course Structure.
 See the Sound Engineer Diploma Course Details page for more information.

 There are 3 parts to this course: